HelloJessicaM/Image-Puller-for-Social/README.md

 # Image-Puller-for-Social
-Pull image urls to a column in google sheets
-A Google Apps Script to Populate Image URLs in a Google Sheet
+Pulls image urls to a column in google sheets - a Google Apps Script to Populate Image URLs in a Google Sheet

 This script fetches image filenames from a public directory listing and updates a target column in Google Sheets with comma-separated URLs that are compatible with social media schedulers such as Sociamonials.
 It also matches your images to the post title, so make sure that your images are named "post_title_001.jpg", "post_title_002.jpg" etc.